dullroar/ten-steps-to-linux-survival/Step02.md

 [    4.329037] IPv6: ADDRCONF(NETDEV_UP): eth0: link is not ready
 ```

-You can also use `tail` to *follow* an open file and continuously display
+You can also use `tail` to with the `-f` parameter to *follow* an open file and continuously display
-any new output at the end, which is useful for monitoring log files in real
+any new output at the end, which is useful for monitoring log files in real time:
-time:

-\drcap{tail -f command}
+\drcap{\texttt{tail -f} command}
 ```bash
 /var/log $ tail -f syslog
 Dec 13 19:23:40 MtLindsey dhclient: DHCPACK of 192.168.0.8 from 192.168.0.1